nullvalue0/WiRSa/README.md

 Everything gets soldered to a custom PCB.
 The KiCAD schematic, PCB and Gerber files are all included in this repo.

 ## Enclosure
 The enclosure has been created in OpenSCAD and the source is included here as well as a resulting STL.
 It has a sliding top for easy access to the PCB, openings in the front for the Serial connector, opening in the rear for USB & SD card, and a small hole on the side to access the Wemos reset switch.
-The cover has an opening for the display.
+The cover has an opening for the OLED display.